EARLY WOOD RIVER SETTLERS

 Thomas Rattan came from Ohio in 1804 to section 13 of Wood River Township, giving the name "Rattan's Prairie" to that neighborhood.
 He was one of, if not the first, to settle in this area of the Indiana Territory as it was named from 1800 until 1809 when the area was then in the Illinois Territory.

-A pioneer named Tolliver Wright, of Virginia, came to the western part of this township and settled near the mouth of Wood River in 1806 with his family.
+A pioneer named Tolliver Wright, from Virginia, came to the western part of this township and settled near the mouth of Wood River in 1806 with his family.
 They later removed to the settlement between the forks of Wood River.
 Wright served as a captain in the Rangers in 1812.
 The Davidson brothers, natives of North Carolina, settled in 1806 near the Wanda comer.
 These men were the first settlers in the area.

-In 1808, Abel, George, and William Moore came with their father, John, as far as Ford's Ferry, on the Ohio River, where they separated from Abel, and went on to Boone's Lick, Missouri.
+In 1808, Abel, George, and William Moore came with their father, John, as far as Ford's Ferry, on the Ohio River, where they separated from Abel and went on to Boone's Lick, Missouri.

 Abel Moore was one of the pioneer settlers of Illinois, in 1808 locating in Madison County in the early days of its development.
 He and his family had come from North Carolina and had made arrangements to join an expedition that was organized in Kentucky for the purpose of founding a town in Missouri.
 The project was fostered by Daniel Boone and the new town was to be called Boonville.
 Abel Moore and his family, on their way to join this colony, stopped in Illinois at a point opposite the mouth of the Missouri River, which had been agreed upon as a meeting place with others who were to join them, but after waiting for several months and vainly looking for his friends, Mr. Moore decided that he would locate in Madison County.
 Illinois was then a territory and much of its land was still in possession of the government.
 Mr. Moore secured a claim between the forks of Wood River and developed a farm.
 He took an active and helpful part in the work of early improvement and progress there, and his name is indelibly inscribed on the pages of the pioneer history of Madison County.

-After their father, John, died, in 1809, the following year the Moore brothers and their families came back across the Mississippi River to Illinois, and settled near their brother Abel in section 10.
+After their father, John died, in 1809, the following year the Moore brothers and their families came back across the Mississippi River to Illinois, and settled near their brother Abel in section 10.
 George and William were gunsmiths and they manufactured rifle guns.
 One of them established a crude powder mill.
 They lived at the fork of Wood River.
 Philip Creamer manufactured locks and stocked guns.
 He was an expert workman who lived in the area.
 Other smiths manufactured plows, hoes, axes, mattocks, and other articles made of iron, as called for.
 It is a marvelous evolution that now the Equitable Powder Company and the Western Cartridge Company, two of the largest industries of their kind in the west are located just two miles lower down on the banks of Wood River.

 The settlements on Wood River were made, many of them, before the Altons attracted much notice.
 The Moore brothers, Abel, George, and William, each built a brick house for a residence, which probably was the first of that material used in that portion of the county.